buzzwin/ModelHub/blog-post.md

 5. **API Design**: Shows how to design a clean, consistent API
 6. **Cost Management**: Demonstrates how to track and compare model costs
 7. **Multimodal Support**: Shows how to handle different types of AI model inputs and outputs
+8. **Web Interface**: Learn how to create a user-friendly testing interface

 ## Common Pitfalls and Solutions